Simhyeon/gdengine/docs/meta.md

 ### Todos

 * [ ] Find a way to decrease external dependencies
+- Reqwest is super heavy... though it is not so easy to create all necessary logics with only hyper crate.
+- Ditch clap derive and use clap builder.
+Who would've though clap derive is that heavy
 * [ ] Find if graphviz/dot binding exists
 * [ ] Find a way to create global installer program
 - graphviz